wiggitywhitney/mcp-commit-story/docs/cursor-db-implementation-notes.md

 # Cursor Database Implementation - Technical Notes

+> **⚠️ INTERNAL DEVELOPER DOCUMENTATION**
+> This document contains technical research and implementation notes for developers working on the cursor_db package.
+For user-facing documentation, see [Chat Integration User Guide](chat-integration-guide.md).

 This document contains technical research and implementation notes for the `cursor_db` package, particularly around optimization strategies and change detection methods.

 ## SQLite Change Detection Research